 In July 2012 I received my PhD in Mathematics from the Department of Mathematics, University of Athens, Greece, focusing on singular discrete dynamical systems and their applications.

-Previously, I worked for fifteen months as a Post-Doctoral Research & Teaching Fellow in Optimization at the School of Mathematics, University of Edinburgh, UK.
+Previously, I worked as a Post-Doctoral Research & Teaching Fellow in Optimization at the School of Mathematics, University of Edinburgh, UK.
 There, I worked on Optimization methods for the analysis of large scale data sets and on singular systems of fractional nabla difference equations.
 In addition, I worked for six months as a Post-Doctoral Research Associate at the Modelling and Simulation Centre, University of Manchester, UK.
 There I worked on the theoretical development and computational implementation in the non-linear mechanics of discrete systems representing materials microstructures.